-For the ultimate peace of mind when working solo IQ:timecard is an invaluable tool.
+For the ultimate peace of mind when working solo, electronic call monitoring software such as IQ:timecard is an invaluable tool.
 The cutting edge remote workforce management technology places a unique focus on the user experience, with both employers and employees enjoying a state-of-the-art solution.
 The electronic call monitoring application has been specially engineered and developed to actively monitor the movement of lone workers in real time.
 Should lone workers fail to clock in or out the device will automatically raise an alert via email or SMS.
 This gives both employees and employers the total peace of mind that if any incidents occur response times will be rapid.

 Keep a charged mobile phone on-hand